Stedi-Archive/simple-function/README.md

 ```
 The option `--save-dev` lets npm know that the function itself does not use the SDK; we only need it for deployment.

 We also need the Buckets SDK in order to publish our code to Stedi.
-Note that the version of the Buckets SDK we are using is from the `0.0.x` series.

 ```shell
 npm install @stedi/sdk-client-buckets@^0.2 --save-dev